top of page

 23 October 2019: I just had my kidney stent removed this morning and The whole thing was covered in calcium deposits.
 Like white/grey stone residue.
 The consultant said in all his years of clinical practice he has never seen anyone make calcium as quickly as me.
 I feel that I’m blessed to have private cover, as that stent had only been in 4 days, and if it was in 6 weeks (NHS wait time) it would of had a huge rock on it, wouldn’t have come out and would have required more surgery.

-27 November 2019: Collected the cinacalcet this morning, the hospital called, my calcium is up to 3.25mmol/L despite 2 pamidronate infusions, and 3 litres of fluid last Thursday.
+27 November 2019: Collected the Cinacalcet this morning, the hospital called, my calcium is up to 3.25 mmol/L despite 2 pamidronate infusions, and 3 litres of fluid last Thursday.
 Anyone feel like they are fighting a losing battle?
 Pamidronate Infusion no 3 this week now.

 03 January 2020: Good Morning, just a little update, I got my bloods back- Calcium 2.37 and PTH 0.6.
 If I’ve got tingly face, wrists and hands how many Rennies should I take?
 I ate some cheese but it didn’t do anything.
 I can’t drink milk.
 I didn’t see FP today, no medication, no instructions not even a phone number to call for advice.
 I’ve found some indigestion chews (800mg calcium carbonate) I’ve taken one but nothing happened as yet, I’m still fizzy.